PaulAHMedley/fishblicc/fishblicc_Model_Description.md

 \end{align}
 $$

 The function is calculated at each Gauss-Laguerre node for $x$, and the weighted sum provides an estimate of the integral.
-Tests of the Gauss-Laguerre integral found 110 nodes provided stable results across the whole range of parameters that would be apply in this model.
+Tests of the Gauss-Laguerre integral found 110 nodes provided stable results across the whole range of parameters that would be apply in this model, but fewer nodes may be adequate dependent on the desired accuracy.
+Fewer nodes reduces the function calculation cost proportionately.

 # References

 Kenchington, T.J.
 2014.
 Natural mortality estimators for information-limited fisheries.
 Fish and Fisheries, 15, 533–562
+Lorenzen, K. 2022.
+Size- and age-dependent natural mortality in fish populations: Biology, models, implications, and a generalized length-inverse mortality paradigm.
+Fisheries Research 255: 106454 https://doi.org/10.1016/j.fishres.2022.106454